Soyuz > Overview

 The Soyuz’ first stage is composed of four boosters that are assembled around the launcher’s central core.
 These boosters are tapered cylinders, with the oxidizer tank carried in the tapered portion and the kerosene tank installed in the cylindrical section.
 The boosters’ RD-107A engines are powered by liquid oxygen and kerosene – the same propellants used on each of the Soyuz’ three main stages.
 Each engine has four combustion chambers and nozzles.
 Three-axis flight control is carried out by aerofins (one per booster) and movable vernier thrusters (two per booster).

-Following liftoff, the first-stage’s boosters burn for 118 seconds and are then jettisoned.
-The separation time is determined by comparing the velocity with a predefined value.
+Following liftoff, the first-stage’s boosters burn for approximately 118 seconds and are then jettisoned.
 Thrust is transferred through a ball joint located at the top of the boosters’ cone-shaped structure, which is attached to the central core by two rear struts.

 Both the second stage central core and first stage boosters are ignited 20 seconds before liftoff, and they initially operate at an intermediate level of thrust in order to monitor engine health parameters.
-The engines are then throttled up to liftoff thrust, and the vehicle leaves the pad.
+The engines are then gradually throttled up, until the launcher develops sufficient thrust for liftoff.

-Third stage upgrades for Soyuz at the Spaceport
+Multiple options for Soyuz third stage at the Spaceport

 The Soyuz’ centerline third stage is linked to the Soyuz launcher’s central core by a latticework structure.
 Ignition of the third stage's main engine occurs approximately two seconds before shutdown of the launcher’s central core.
-The third stage engine's thrust directly separates the stage from the central core, and its engine nominally burns for 240 seconds.
-After engine cut-off and separation from the Soyuz’ fourth stage, the third stage performs an avoidance maneuver by opening an outgassing valve in its liquid oxygen tank.
+The third stage engine's thrust directly separates the stage from the central core.

-For the upgraded Soyuz version to be operated by Arianespace from the Spaceport in French Guiana, the third stage utilizes an RD-0124 engine.
-It replaces the third stage’s standard RD-0110 engine – adding an additional 34 seconds of specific impulse (Isp) to significantly increase the vehicle’s overall launch performance.
+The Soyuz ST-A launcher uses a powerful RD-0110 engine with four combustion chambers and four nozzles.
+For the enhanced Soyuz ST-B version operated by Arianespace from the Spaceport in French Guiana, the third stage utilizes an RD-0124 engine.
+It adds an additional 34 seconds of specific impulse (Isp) compared to the RD-0110 version, to significantly increase the vehicle’s overall launch performance.

 The RD-0124 is a staged-combustion engine powered by a multi-stage turbopump, which is spun by gas from combustion of the main propellants in a gas generator.
 These oxygen-rich combustion gases are recovered to feed the four main combustion chambers where kerosene – coming from the regenerative cooling circuit – is injected.
 Attitude control is provided by main engine activation along one axis in two planes.
 Liquid oxygen (LOX) and kerosene tanks are pressurized by the heating and evaporation of helium coming from storage vessels located in the LOX tank.